 Stacy Schiller

-Stacy Schiller has been an educator for 27 years.
-She has a Master’s degree in Teaching from the University of Virginia and a Master’s degree in Social Justice Education from the University of Massachusetts, Amherst.
-Always passionate about teaching the Holocaust and social justice, she has attended multiple nationally-recognized programs on those subjects.
-She has designed and implemented workshops for middle school, high school and college students as well as professional development workshops for educators on racism, heterosexism, the Holocaust and other genocides.
+Always passionate about teaching the Holocaust and social justice, Schiller has attended multiple nationally-recognized programs on those subjects.
+She has designed and implemented workshops for middle, high school, and college students as well as professional development workshops for educators on topics like racism, heterosexism, the Holocaust, and other genocides.